Toarcian Oceanic Anoxic Event: Palaeogeographic changes

+The enhanced hydrological cycle during early Toarcian warming caused lakes to grow in size.
 During the anoxic event, the Sichuan Basin was transformed into a giant lake, which was believed to be approximately thrice as large as modern-day Lake Superior.
-Lacustrine sediments deposited as a result of this lake's existence are represented by the Da’anzhai Member of the Ziliujing Formation.
-Roughly ∼460 gigatons (Gt) of organic carbon and ∼1,200 Gt of inorganic carbon were likely sequestered by this lake over the course of the TOAE.
+Lacustrine sediments deposited as a result of this lake's existence are represented by the Da'anzhai Member of the Ziliujing Formation.
+Roughly ~460 gigatons (Gt) of organic carbon and ~1,200 Gt of inorganic carbon were likely sequestered by this lake over the course of the TOAE.